lonelydev/lonelydev/README.md

 I am a software engineer, who loves building stuff.

-- 🧑‍💼 I’m currently working at [CFC Underwriting](https://www.cfcunderwriting.com/en-gb/) mostly building .NET APIs and occasionally working on some Angular
+- 🧑‍💼 I’m currently a Software Engineering Manager at [Kaluza](https://www.kaluza.com/) working with a few teams of awesome *Site Reliability Engineers* who are building some cool tools and developing ways to ensure we have a scalable and reliable platform
-- 👨‍🎓 I’m currently learning React and building an app as a weekend project
+- 👨‍🎓 I’m currently learning Golang and occassionally some React
 - 💬 Ask me about: .NET, node, javascript/typescript, angular
 - ✍️ I like sharing what I learn on [Software Craftsperson](https://www.softwarecraftsperson.com/)
 - 😄 Pronouns: He/Him